Clarifai/old-docs/portal-guide/model/model-types.md

 The Context-Based Classifier is the key to transfer learning and custom model building on the Clarifai platform.
 The context based classifier can learn new concepts and create new custom models out of existing models.

+Example use case:

+A retailer wants to train a model that can recognize their apparel in use on social media.
+They would use a context-based classifier in conjunction with Clarifai's apparel model to train a new custom model that will recognize clothing items produced by their brand.

 ### Cluster

 Cluster models work with Embedding models so that you can perform visual searches.
 Cluster models are able to use the mathematical structure of a model's embedding to determine which images are "clustered together" in the embedding space.
 This means that you can search for visually similar people or objects in your dataset quickly and easily, without the need for labeling and training custom concepts.

+Example use case:

+An online retailer wants to suggest relevant products based on visual similarity to products that customers have previously purchased.
+They would use a cluster model together with an embedding model, and perform a "visual search" on their catalog to identify similar items.

 ### Fixed-Function Operators

-Fixed-Function Operators are "non-trainable models" that help you connect, direct, and network your models when they are connected in a workflow.
+Fixed-Function Operators are "non-trainable models" that help you connect, direct, and network your models in a workflow.
+Some of our most popular operators are used for random sampling, routing based on predictions and image cropping.

+Example use case:

+A customer wants to automatically tag images based on AI predictions.
+They would might connect a classification model with a "Concept Thresholder" model to determine which images are labeled and which ones are not.